layoutBox/PinLayout/README.md

 ---
 ### Layout using edges

-PinLayout have methods to attach a UIView's edge (top, left, bottom or right edge) to another view’s edge.
+PinLayout has methods to attach a UIView's edge (top, left, bottom or right edge) to another view’s edge.

 **Methods:**